 Those in the study were taking Echinaforce Echinacea Drops.

 Proven effect #5: It’s as effective as flu medication

 You know that thing where you get a cold and you think it’s over but then you get a worse one with the symptoms of full-blown flu – or the symptoms just won’t go away, or perhaps moves to your chest.

 That’s known as a ‘secondary infection’ and is often the time when doctors will prescribe medication, such as Oseltamivir, an anti-viral medicine also known as Tamiflu.

 ‘Treatments such as Oseltamivir are the current ‘gold standard’ for flu treatment.
 However, limitations regarding side effects and the emergence we’re seeing of drug resistant viral flu strains really spells a need for alternative treatments,’ says Dr Walton.

-One randomised placebo-controlled clinical trial followed 473 people spilt into two groups with flu diagnosed by their GPs, over ten days, comparing the outcomes of treatment with Echinaforce Hot Drink (echinacea combined with black elderberry) in one group and Oseltamivir in another.
+One randomised placebo-controlled clinical trial followed 473 people spilt into two groups with flu diagnosed by their GPs, over ten days, comparing the outcomes of treatment with Echinaforce Hot Drink (echinacea combined with black elderberry, also available to buy in the US) in one group and Oseltamivir in another.

 The research, published in 2015 in the journal Current Therapeutic Research found that Echinaforce Hot Drink was as effective as Oseltamivir in shortening the duration of symptoms.